Zelenskyy speaks with Trump about peace efforts, eyes leaders-level talks

 Conversation precedes meeting between US and Ukrainian envoys in Geneva on Thursday.

-Ukraine’s President Volodymyr Zelenskyy said he spoke with US President Donald Trump about ongoing peace negotiations with Russia, which he expects to soon progress into a leaders-level meeting.
+Ukraine’s President Volodymyr Zelenskyy said he spoke with United States President Donald Trump about ongoing peace negotiations with Russia, which he expects to soon progress into a leaders-level meeting.

 Zelenskyy said the phone conversation, joined by US envoy Steve Witkoff and adviser Jared Kushner, took place Wednesday night before US and Ukrainian officials meet in Geneva for more discussions.